 Evidence suggests that men are less likely to seek support for their health than women, although they tend seek more help after retirement age.
-This is despite the life expectancy for men being lower than that of women, in part related to their social circumstances.
+This is despite the life expectancy for men being lower than that of women, in part related to biological, social and occupational tendencies/trends.